MichaelZhouwang/VLUE/README.md

 ## Submissions

 You are welcome to test your vision-language models on the VLUE benchmark!
 Labeled OOD test sets and evaluation scripts are released in the repo.
 After obtaining results, you are welcome email [**VLUE team**](wcszhou@outlook.com) to get your model included in the [**VLUE Learderboard**](https://vlue-benchmark.github.io/VLUE-website/leaderboard.html).
 Your email should contain information displayed in the leaderboard (i.e., paper link/description, results on original test sets and OOD test sets.)

+# Efficiency-Performance Trade-off

+We also encourage researchers to report the efficiency-performance trade-off of their models in their paper to measure the "Pareto improvement" on training vision-language models.
+We consider the actual inference time as the main efficiency metric.
+However, the actual inference time of different models depends on hardware.
+Therefore, you are welcome to measure and compare the actual inference time of your models and baselines by yourself.
+ We provide the code for measuring actual inference time of in the above example.

 # Other Usage